Summary

 Notable Quotes

-"We developed this research framework during our time at Uber together."
+"We developed this research framework during our time at Uber together with an extended leadership team as the team grew from 30 to 100."

-"Ethics is a very important part of user research and must be considered in every project."
+"Ethics is a very important part of any user research team and should be a foundational part of how you evaluate work."

 More Videos